jrheisler/JS-Dependencies/README.md

 ## Viewing the graph

 Open the HTML file in a browser.
-It will attempt to load `graph7.json` automatically when the files are served from the same directory (e.g. using `python -m http.server`).
+It will attempt to load `jsDependencies.json` automatically when the files are served from the same directory (e.g. using `python -m http.server`).
+You can override the filename by appending `?load=yourFile.json` (or `?graph=yourFile.json`) to the URL when serving it.
 If the JSON file is unavailable, the viewer falls back to a small built-in demo graph so the UI still renders.

 You can also use the **Load graph.json** button in the header to supply any compatible graph JSON file manually.